-Scottish Wildcats - Powerful Hunters and Endangered Animals
+Scottish Wildcats: Powerful Hunters and Endangered Animals

 The Scottish Wildcat

 The Scottish wildcat is an impressive animal.
 It's a muscular and powerful hunter with excellent vision and hearing.
 It uses its sharp, retractable claws to trap its prey, which is killed with a bite to the neck.
 Scottish wildcats are solitary and territorial animals.
-They have long been a symbol for the beautiful, wild and untamed areas of Scotland.
+They have long been a symbol for the beautiful, wild, and untamed areas of Scotland.
 Unfortunately, they are critically endangered.

 A Scottish wildcat looks somewhat like a domestic tabby cat.
-Its dense coat is brown or greyish brown in color and has black stripes.
+Its dense coat is brown or greyish brown in colour and has black stripes.
 However, the wildcat is definitely not a domestic cat.
 It has neither the temperament nor the appearance of a pet.
 It's generally larger than a housecat and has a heavier build.
 It also has a thick, bushy tail with distinct black rings and a black, blunt tip.
 A domestic tabby cat has a tapered tail with a pointed tip.
 The wildcat does hybridize with domestic cats, however.
 This hybridization is becoming a serious problem for its survival.

-The Scottish Highlands - Home of the Wildcat
+The Scottish Highlands: Home of the Wildcat

 "The Scottish Highlands" is the term for a mountainous and sparsely populated area in northern Scotland.
 The area has a rich history.
 It also contains Ben Nevis, the highest mountain in the British Isles at 4,409 feet (1,344 metres) above sea level.

-Wildcats have a widespread distribution in Europe, Asia and Africa.
+Wildcats have a widespread distribution in Europe, Asia, and Africa.
 They are all classified in the same species.
 The population as a whole isn’t considered to be endangered by conservation organizations.
 However, a big threat to the wildcat's survival as a distinct animal is the hybridization with domestic cats.
 This is very common in some parts of its range, including Scotland.
 The population estimate for non-hybrid wildcats in Scotland ranges from a few hundred individuals to as few as thirty-five.
 Scottish wildcats are considered to be critically endangered and are heading for extinction.

 The European wildcat is classified as Felis silvestris silvestris.
-(Felis is the genus, the first silvestris is the species and the second silvestris is the subspecies.)
+(Felis is the genus, the first silvestris is the species, and the second silvestris is the subspecies.)
 The Scottish wildcat is sometimes classified as Felis silvestris grampia, distinguishing it from its European ancestor.
 The domestic cat, which is thought to have developed from the African wildcat, is classified as Felis catus, or sometimes as Felis silvestris catus.
 Scientists who use the latter scientific name consider the domestic cat to be a subspecies of the wildcat.

 Distribution of the Five Subspecies of Wildcats